-- " Credential check - " Two work samples (minimum) that show New Zealand specific knowledge and evidence of current good practice - " Work samples need to provide evidence of one of the four competence groups (Engineering Knowledge) to address elements relating to local knowledge and CPD.
+- " Credential check - " Two work samples (minimum6) that show New Zealand specific knowledge and evidence of current good practice Your evidence needs to demonstrate how you comprehend and apply your knowledge of accepted principals underpinning good practice for professional engineering that is specific to New Zealand. - " Work samples need to provide evidence of one of the four competence groups (Engineering Knowledge) to address elements relating to local knowledge and CPD.